Welcome to the second stage of breast reconstruction recovery! You’re on your way to getting back to you.

 There are several things you need to consider when reviewing reconstructive breast cancer options, says Manahan.
 What procedure is best for you depends on many factors, such as:

-- How much post-surgery downtime you’re comfortable with
+• How much post-surgery downtime are you comfortable with.

 If you’re going to have a lumpectomy or mastectomy, consult with a plastic surgeon in addition to your breast surgeon.
 A plastic surgeon can provide guidance on the various breast reconstruction procedures and work in partnership with your breast surgeon to give you the look you want.